 \section{Conclusion}

 In this paper, we introduced FPT, an accelerator for the Torus Fully Homomorphic Encryption (TFHE) scheme.
 In contrast to previous FHE architectures, our design follows a streaming approach with high throughput and low control overhead.
 Owing to a batched design and balanced streaming architecture, our accelerator is the first FHE bootstrapping implementation that is compute-bound and not memory-bound, with small data caches and a 100\% utilization of the arithmetic units.
 Instead of using an NTT or floating-point FFT, FPT achieves a significant throughput increase by utilizing up to 80\% area-reduced fixed-point FFTs with compact and optimized variable representations.
-In the end, FPT achieves a TFHE bootstrapping throughput of 28.4 bootstrappings per millisecond, which is 937$\times$ faster than CPU implementations, 7.1$\times$ faster than a concurrent FPGA implementation, and 2.5$\times$ faster than state-of-the-art ASIC and GPU designs.
+In the end, FPT achieves a TFHE bootstrapping throughput of 28.4 bootstrappings per millisecond, which is 258\ttimes-947\ttimes faster than CPU implementations, 7.1\ttimes faster than a concurrent FPGA implementation, and 2.5\ttimes faster than state-of-the-art ASIC and GPU designs.

-\begin{acks} This work was supported in part by CyberSecurity Research Flanders with reference number VR20192203, the Research Council KU Leuven (C16/15/058), the Horizon 2020 ERC Advanced Grant (101020005 Belfort), and the AMD Xilinx University Program through the donation of a Xilinx Alveo U280 datacenter accelerator card.
+\begin{acks} This work was supported in part by CyberSecurity Research Flanders with reference number VR20192203, the Research Council KU Leuven (C16/15/058), the Horizon 2020 ERC Advanced Grant (101020005 Belfort), and the AMD University Program through the donation of a AMD Alveo U280 datacenter accelerator card.